Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev

 This $A_\infty$ constant was originally introduced by Hru\v{s}\v{c}ev \cite{Hruscev} (see also \cite{GCRdF}).
 In recent years, a new definition was introduced that is more adequate to express quantitative norm inequalities for maximal and singular operators, namely the one defined as

 where $M$ stands for the Hardy--Littlewood maximal function,

+Note that the weights under consideration are positive a.e., so the quotient in the definition of $[w]_{A_\infty}$ is well defined.
+Moreover, since $M(w\chi_Q)(x)\ge w_Q$ for every $x\in Q$, we have $[w]_{A_\infty}\ge 1$.
 This is sometimes called the ``Wilson constant'', as it was implicitly introduced by Wilson a long time ago (see \cite{Wilson:87, Wilson:89, Wilson-LNM}) with a different notation, and was also implicitly introduced by Fujii \cite{Fujii}.
 Its explicit formulation appears in \cite{HP}.
 This constant is more relevant since it is known that $ [w]'_{A_\infty}<\infty \iff [w]_{A_\infty}<\infty$, but there are examples of weights $w \in A_{\infty}$ so that $[w]_{A_\infty} $ is much smaller than $[w]'_{A_\infty}$ (interesting examples can be found in \cite{HP}, where it was shown that $[w]'_{A_\infty}$ can be exponentially larger than $[w]_{A_\infty}$ ).

 An easy result is that the $A_p$ classes are increasing in $p$ and \emph{open}, in the sense that if $w\in A_p$ with $p>1$ then there exists an $\varepsilon>0$ such that $w\in A_{p-\varepsilon}$, with an explicit control of the $A_{p-\varepsilon}$ constant $[w]_{A_{p-\varepsilon}}$ in terms of $[w]_{A_p}$.
 The relevant question here is to determine, given the weight $w\in A_\infty$ with a certain constant $[w]_{A_\infty}$, what is the best possible $p\ge 1$ such that $w\in A_p$.
 Moreover, it is interesting to find a quantitative connection between this optimal $p\ge 1$ and the constant $[w]_{A_\infty}$.